megdalynn/megdalynn.github.io/_wip/4-nh-racial-sorting.md

 ---
-title: "Racial Sorting Among Nursing Home Residents, 2011-2017"
+title: "Racial, Demographic and Health Sorting Among Nursing Home Residents"
 collection: wip
 permalink: /wip/4-nh-racial-sorting
-author: John Bowbliss, Megdalynn Fisher, Madeline Mustaine, Kosali Simon
+author: Megdalynn Fisher, Madeline Mustaine, Kosali Simon, John R. Bowbliss
 excerpt: "We contribute to the literature measuring segregation in the health care setting by constructing dissimilarity indices (DI) for nursing homes and counties to examine relationships with income inequality, reliance on Medicaid, urbanicity, and quality."
-venue: 'working paper'
+venue: 'submitted'
 priority: 4
 # paperurl: '<!---http://academicpages.github.io/files/nh-racial-sorting.pdf --->'
-citation: "Bowblis, John, Megdalynn Fisher, and Kosali Simon. &quot;Racial Sorting Among Nursing Home Residents&quot; <i>work in progress</i>."
+citation: "Fisher, Megdalynn, Madeline Mustaine, Kosali Simon, John R. Bowblis. &quot;Racial, Demographic and Health Sorting Among Nursing Home Residents&quot; <i>work in progress</i>."
 ---

-We contribute to the literature measuring segregation in the health care setting by constructing dissimilarity indices (DI) for nursing homes and counties to examine relationships with income inequality, reliance on Medicaid, urbanicity, and quality.
+This project leverages panel data from 2011–2017 to assess racial segregation in nursing homes versus local communities using the Dissimilarity Index, revealing persistent disparities across racial, demographic, and health groups that inform targeted policy interventions in long-term care.

 ## Abstract:

-Nursing homes are thought to be among the most racially segregated of health care institutions \citep{rahman_racial_2015}, yet no research since 2005 documents the changing nature of patient sorting in nursing homes.
-This research contributes to the literature by calculating dissimilarity indices for nursing homes for 2011-2017.
-The dissimilarity index (DI) is widely used in residential segregation studies, and, in our context, indicates the proportion of patients in a county who must move nursing homes to achieve an equal racial/ethnic distribution representative of that county.
-We use administrative data covering all certified nursing homes in the U.S. and patients in these homes.
-We find that nursing home DI is highest for the Black/white (29.2) comparison, then Hispanic/white (28.0), followed by BIPOC/white (27.4).
-Hispanic/white nursing home DI exceeds general population DI, but the inverse is true for BIPOC/white and Black/white.
-Furthermore, nursing home DI is higher for older patients and patients with no ADRD/SMI and patients with ADRD only.
-Overtime, nursing home and general population DIs decreased for all racial/ethnic groups, however, nursing home DI by patient age, marital status, and ADRD/SMI status increased overtime for all racial/ethnic groups.
+Despite major policy and societal changes over two decades, trends in the demographic and health sorting of nursing home residents remain under explored.
+We examine racial sorting in nursing homes relative to local communities, including novel measures of Black, Indigenous, and people of color (BIPOC)/white and Hispanic/white comparisons alongside the established Black/white measure.
+Using panel data from 2011–2017, we calculate the dissimilarity index (DI) overall and within key subgroups (age, marital status, and cognitive/mental health status) to assess changes in segregation over time and across resident characteristics.

+Sorting is higher in nursing homes than in the community for Hispanic/white comparisons, whereas for Black/white and BIPOC/white comparisons, community sorting exceeds that in nursing homes.
+Within nursing homes, sorting is highest for Black/white comparisons, higher among older than younger residents, and lowest for those with serious mental illness --- possibly reflecting payment source heterogeneity among older residents.
+Over the study period, overall racial sorting decreased, yet increased within certain demographic and health subgroups.
+These findings underscore the need to understand drivers and consequences of multidimensional sorting in long-term care.

+## Key Words:

+Dissimilarity Index (DI), Racial/Ethnic Segregation, Healthcare Disparities, Nursing Home Care, Long-Term Care, Structural Racism, Aging, Minority Health

+## Key Points:

+* **Overall Trends:** Both nursing home and community segregation—as measured by the Dissimilarity Index (DI)—have declined over time across all racial/ethnic groups, suggesting progress in reducing overall disparities.
+* **Persistent Racial Disparities:** Segregation remains highest in Black/white comparisons (DI = 29.2), followed by Hispanic/white (DI = 28.0) and then BIPOC/white (DI = 27.4), indicating the need for targeted interventions to address enduring racial inequities.
+* **Setting-Specific Dynamics:** The Hispanic/white DI in nursing homes exceeds that in the broader community, whereas the opposite is true for BIPOC/white and Black/white comparisons, underscoring distinct dynamics in long-term care markets.
+* **Influence of Resident Characteristics:** Higher levels of segregation are found among older residents, those without ADRD/SMI, and residents with ADRD only—pointing to the significant role of demographic and health factors in shaping resident placement.
+* **Rising Intra-Group Segregation:** Despite overall declines, segregation by age, marital status, and ADRD/SMI status has increased over time across all racial/ethnic groups, signaling that future policies must address not only racial disparities but also intersecting demographic and health-related inequities in long-term care.
+*
 <!--- [Download paper here](http://academicpages.github.io/files/nh-racial-sorting.pdf) --->